Like us on Facebook

 Towards Justice invites You to Just Wages!

 Come hang with us to celebrate a year of victories for workers who continue to fight for more power and fairer treatment, even in the face of tremendous fear.
-There will be food, drink, entertainment, and of course, our annual celebration of two Wage Justice Champions (to be announced closer to the date) for their tremendous achievements fighting for justice for workers.
+There will be food, drink, entertainment, and of course, our annual celebration of two Wage Justice Champions for their tremendous achievements fighting for justice for workers.

 When: Thursday, December 5, 2019